mdsmus/aristoxenus/docs/humdrum.rst

         parse(c, 'dur', (not p or not tokens['dur'] or _is(p, 'dur')))

-   The ``parse`` subfunction appends the character to the ``tokens`` dictionary or raises a :class:`humdrum.KernError` if the condition is not met.
+   The ``parse`` subfunction appends the character to the ``tokens`` dictionary or raises a :class:`aristoxenus.parse.humdrum.kern.KernError` if the condition is not met.
 In the example above, the condition is that the previous character must be either a duration or nothing (that is, the current character is the first of the string) and it shouldn't